ssnnd0/theSuite/README.md

 # tool (give name ideas)
-a lightweight ai and notes bookmarklet (wip)
+a lightweight ai and notes bookmarklet, helpful for learning stuff idk i made this for fun in about an hour (wip)
 i do not condone the use of this to cheat